bvarner/varnerized_ant_cpcbm/README.md

 * 8mm Rods and LM8UU bearings instead of the 6mm rods and LM6UU bearings.
 * 3d printable pulleys based around 683ZZ bearings.
 As of 10/2021 I was able to obtain a 20 pack of these bearings for $10.
 Sourcing the appropirate number of 16-tooth pulleys would have cost more than the 20 pack of bearings.
 * Overhangs in some parts (which seem to be dimensionally important) should have 'snap-off' supports.
+* Use of a TR8x8 leadscrew, along with a GT2 closed loop belt and pulley system for Z-Axis motion.
+I have a few of these belts laying around from converting my prusa-style printer to a [Skelestruder](https://jltxplore.dozuki.com/c/Skelestruder_for_Prusa_MK3) extruder.

 Things I did not 'skimp' on:
 * MakerBeam!
 I bought the starter kit, and the tee nuts.
 I _did_ investigate printing the tee nuts and had workable facimilies printed with a 0.4mm nozzle but was not confident about the long-term use of the plastic tee-nuts.